5 Steps to Getting Started Paying off Debt

 Which of these loans are you going to prioritize paying off first?
 It’s not going to do you much good to save a bunch of extra money and apply it evenly to all of your debt.
 Doing so will cause you to make minimum progress, and that can feel defeating.

 Instead, focus on the debt you're most excited to pay off.
 Do you want to repay the loan with the highest interest rate to save money on interest payments?
 Do you want to repay the one with the smallest balance because you can wipe that one off of your list quickly?
-Or would you rather repay the annoying one?
+Or would you rather repay the most annoying one?